 This method begins with two people who are working to find a solution to a problem.
 A discussion takes place.
 They talk about their ideas and eventually agree on a solution.
 While this is taking place, a third person is given the same problem and asked to develop a solution.
 Their idea is presented to the couple who have already agreed on a solution.
 Together they discuss, revisit, and re-evaluate the solution.

 More people are added to the process, with the ultimate goal being a consensus.

 How to carry out thought showers?
 Gather the people who are involved in the problem or process that needs to be discussed in one place and ask for their ideas.

 For a thought shower to be useful, it requires a facilitator and a suitable space where the activity can take place.
-This us to be a office space or boardroom but now with the changing ways people work it can be a virtual team event using zoom, microsoft teams or google meet to name a few.
+This is to be an office space or boardroom but now with the changing ways, people work it can be a virtual team event using zoom, Microsoft teams or google meet to name a few.
 Team members who work from home or are based in other parts of the World can now be part of these processes.

 The facilitator guides the session, encourages people to take part, and writes down the generated ideas.